Please, be aware, this not another political speech. As if you needed one more.

 He had come to salvation under the Apostle’s ministry and was being discipled by Paul and Timothy.
 The man’s life had been dramatically transformed and he was of great value to the ministry.

 The Apostle Paul was sending him back to the man who had been his slave master with the accompanying letter urging reconciliation.

 The principles found in the Epistle to Philemon are greatly needed in the America today.

 It must start with reconciliation to God, just as it did for Onesimus and Philemon (vs. 5, 10).A heart that is not reconciled to God is a heart controlled by the power of sin.

 Counseling, self-help books, positive thinking, and self-actualization do not have the power to change a sinful heart from bigotry, anger, bitterness and selfishness.

 The only power that can transform a heart is true repentance to God and the blood of Jesus Christ purging the conscience from dead works to serve the Living God.

 A transformed heart makes the person a new creation.

-When we truly see our new identity with the worth, value and honor that Christ gives to us and we see our fellowman through the eyes of our Lord Jesus Christ, we will have the liberty of heart to reconcile with those we once hated; those who mistreated us; those we saw as less and unworthy of our love.
+When we truly see our new identity with the worth, value, and honor that Christ gives to us and we see our fellowman through the eyes of our Lord Jesus Christ, we will have the liberty of heart to reconcile with those we once hated, those who mistreated us, and those we saw as less and unworthy of our love.

 The power of reconciliation cannot be measured.